google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - zIndex for plugins works fine now, issue #302
 - onLastSecond was fired twice, issue #300
 - fixed license key verification on subdomains, issue #318
+- fixed XSS vulnerability with linkUrls.
+Thank you Szymon Gruszecki for discovering and reporting this to us.
+Issue #329.

 3.2.7
 -----